glycerine/fib_bench/README.md

 fib_bench: dumb but fun recursive fibonacci in Zig, Pony, Go, and Dart
 ==============

+Results ordered from fastest to slowest.

+Conversely, ordered from the least amount of runtime flexibility to the most (Dart even has hot code reload).

 # Zig
 ~~~
 $ zig build-exe fib.zig -O ReleaseFast